osmarbetancourt/weather-pipeline-vzla/README.md

 ├── .gitignore            # Specifies files and directories that Git should ignore (e.g., .env, pycache).
 └── README.md             # This project's README file, providing an overview and instructions.
 ```
 ---

+## Next Steps

+Here are some potential enhancements and future considerations for this project:

+* **Scheduling:** Implement a scheduler (e.g., using Cron, Airflow, or a Docker-native scheduling tool) to automate the daily execution of the pipeline.
+* **Data Analysis & Visualization:** Connect a business intelligence (BI) tool (e.g., Grafana, Metabase, Tableau) or create Python scripts to analyze and visualize the stored weather data.
+* **Error Handling & Monitoring:** Enhance error handling, add logging to external services, and set up monitoring for pipeline health.
+* **Additional Data Sources:** Integrate data from other weather APIs or sources to enrich the dataset.
+* **Data Deduplication/Upsert:** Implement more sophisticated logic for handling duplicate entries or updating existing records based on unique keys, instead of just appending.
+* **Unit & Integration Tests:** Add comprehensive tests to ensure the reliability and correctness of the extraction, transformation, and loading processes.

+---